Beginning Asset Protection

 Things to Avoid

-There are a number of ill-advised actions that have been attempted in the face of legal threats: gifting assets to a trusted friend, spouse or children, selling them for less than market value and many more.
+There are a number of ill-advised actions that have been attempted in the face of legal threats.
+These include gifting assets to a trusted friend, spouse or children, selling them for less than market value and many more.
 The true test of an asset protection maneuver or action is whether or not your creditor can persuade the court.
-Can they get a judge to rule that your action was a deceptive act to transfer assets out of their reach.
-Court cases have stacked up defeating desperate transfers.
+Can they get a judge to rule that your action was a deceptive act to transfer assets out of their reach?
+Court cases repeatedly defeat desperate transfers to friends or loved ones.

 Passing the Test

 It is best that your asset protection plan pass the fraudulent conveyance test in order to succeed in a court of law.
 Last ditch efforts to move assets during legal duress are rarely successful and can bring fines and even criminal charges.
 You cannot bypass financial obligation by tossing your assets to someone you trust.
 It won’t work to use another equally injudicious attempt to shelter liability from a valid creditor claim.
 Proper asset protection planning includes the use of proper legal tools such as domestic and foreign trust and LLCs.